sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 Our practice solution contains the following projets:

-- `Application` - A .NET class library where we'll add our workflow and activities.
+- `Application` - A .NET class library where we'll add our Workflow and Activities.
-- `Client` - A .NET console application that interacts with the temporal server to start a workflow.
+- `Client` - A .NET console application that interacts with the temporal server to start a Workflow.
-- `Worker` - A .NET application with a background service that runs our temporal worker.
+- `Worker` - A .NET application with a background service that runs our temporal Worker.

 ## Part B: Review the Workflow Business Logic